 - 41. Employees of the organisation may not be nominated as or become Charity Trustees. - 42.
-The Ordinary and Honorary Members shall elect up to six Elected Charity Trustees, in respect of which the following shall apply: - 42.1.
+The Ordinary and Honorary Members shall elect up to TEN Elected Charity Trustees, in respect of which the following shall apply: - 42.1.
 At each subsequent AGM, one-third of the Elected Charity Trustees (or the nearest number upwards) shall retire from office; - 42.2.
 A retiring Elected Charity Trustee shall retain office until the close or adjournment of the meeting; - 42.3.
-A retiring Elected Charity Trustee shall be eligible for re-election after one term of office, but no Charity Trustee can serve more than two consecutive terms of office, without at least one year out of office before being eligible again; - 42.4.
+A retiring Elected Charity Trustee shall be eligible for re-election; - 42.4.
 If no other Charity Trustee has or Charity Trustees have decided or agreed to retire, the Elected Charity Trustees to retire at each AGM shall be those who have been longest in office since their last election but, as between persons who were elected or last re-elected Charity Trustees on the same day, the one or ones to retire shall (unless they otherwise agree amongst themselves) be determined by lot;